ELthomasoPostfix/Compilers/README.md

 The file extension is not checked, so any file may be passed.

 # Test files
-Example test files are found in 'Input/tests'.
+Example test files are found in the directory ```Compilers/Input/tests2/```.
+The file names should be relatively indicative of what they contain and test

 # Output
 Currently, for a given file ```<input-file>.ext```, with file name ```<input-file>``` and file extension ```ext``` the